About

 ~ A bit more about me ~

-Of course, I will always remain an avid reader and writer.
+Of course, I’ll always remain an avid reader and writer.
 As an English professor, I enjoyed writing essays on my favorite authors, including Virginia Woolf, Jean Rhys, Louise Erdrich, and Barbara Pym.
 I also wrote a series of comparative essays on Woolf and Native women writers that have been lauded for opening up an important new field of Woolf studies.

 In recent years, I’ve turned toward hybrid writing that combines memoir/personal experience with literary criticism and research.
 Of those working in this genre, I love Katharine Smyth, Helen Macdonald, and Rachel Cohen.